 To perform a thorough interpretation of physico-chemical and morphological data to correlate with bioactivity and toxicological issues.

-The CBQF Structural and Biophysics platform is operated by researchers in the biotechnology field and offers the capacity to perform very complete physico-chemical and morphological characterization of samples, with special focus on liquids and semi-solids aimed for human consumption
+The CBQF Structural Analysis platform is operated by researchers in the biotechnology field and offers the capacity to perform very complete physico-chemical and morphological characterization of samples, with special focus on liquids and semi-solids aimed for human consumption

 COORDENATION: Maria Manuela Estevez Pintado